syed-faruque/Meme-Media/README.md

 # Meme Media
-Social media platform for meme content.
+Social media website for meme content.

-I created this website application using React.js for the clientside and Node.js for the server.
-This site also has connection to a SQL database.
+Frontend
+- this folder contains all the react components that are rendered when a user navigates throughout the site

+Backend
+- server.js contains the serverside code

+SQL
+-the serverside code contains a SQL database connection for creating and querying tables inside a pre-established database